iainctduncan/papers/source/design.rst

 Linguistic Features
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Not suprising, given the author's involvement with Common Lisp (CL) music systems, s7 is, by Scheme standards, highly influenced by Common Lisp.
+Not surprising, given the author's involvement with Common Lisp (CL) music systems, s7 is, by Scheme standards, highly influenced by Common Lisp.
 It includes Common Lisp *keywords*, which are symbols that begin with and always evaluate to themselves. s7 also uses Common Lisp style macros (a.k.a. "defmacro" macros), rather than the syntax-case or syntax-rules macros